Trevor Bayne: 2015–2018: Roush Fenway Racing

 In February 2017, Bayne picked up his first top-ten finish of the season at the 2017 Daytona 500.
 He ran as high as third and finished tenth.
 At the 2017 Brickyard 400, Bayne had a fantastic race that ultimately was his nearest miss of his entire career.
 Thanks to a strategy call by Matt Puccia, Bayne moved up in the standings to fourth and was in a position to take the lead from Brad Keselowski when Keselowski, Kasey Kahne, and Jimmie Johnson pitted.
 His strategy was first thwarted by a caution that came out as soon as he took the lead, and after slipping in the standings from a pit stop, he found himself running fourth again.
 Bayne was about to take the lead on a restart, but got collected in an accident involving him, Ryan Blaney, Joey Logano, and a few other cars.
 In a post-race interview, Bayne said, "I've never been more upset after a loss in my entire racing career.
 I say every week we give it all we have and we do it for God's glory and trust him with the results, whether they're good or bad.
 It's hard to understand, but it hurts."
 Fellow driver Denny Hamlin blamed Bayne for the restart, though it showed that it was not Bayne's fault, and later said to his crew, "He can't wait till his sponsorship money runs out".

-Later in the year, he got two top-fives at Michigan and Bristol and was running as high as second with two laps to go at Michigan until he got loose in the corner and fell to 5th.
+Later in the year, Bayne got two top-fives at Michigan and Bristol and was running as high as second with two laps to go at Michigan until he got loose in the corner and fell to 5th.
 At Talladega in the fall, he miraculously finished third after his car was damaged from a couple of late race accidents and pushed by six drivers on the last lap, and nearly beat Ryan Newman for second.
-He got another Top 10 running at Martinsville by passing a few cars on the last lap and finishing sixth, sideways across the line from a multi-car last lap crash.
+He got another top-ten running at Martinsville by passing a few cars on the last lap and finishing sixth, sideways across the line from a multi-car last lap crash.

 Bayne finished 22nd in points for the second year in a row while breaking a new record for most top-fives and top-tens in a year, with two and six, respectively.
 Liberty National would leave the team for Richard Childress Racing at the end of the year.